ucan-wg/invocation/README.md

   # All the other metadata
   meta    {String: any}

   # Principal that issued this receipt.
-If omitted issuer is
+  # If omitted issuer is inferred from
-  # inferred from the invocation task audience.
+  # the invocation task audience.
   iss     optional Principal

-  # When issuer is different from executor this MUST hold a UCAN
+  # When issuer is different from executor
+  # this MUST hold a UCAN delegation chain
-  # delegation chain from executor to the issuer.
-Should be omitted executor is an issuer.
+  # from executor to the issuer.
+  # This field SHOULD be omitted executor is an issuer.
   prf     [&UCAN]

   # Signature from the `iss`.